 In the competition between Debian vs. Ubuntu on a server, they are both very neck and neck, with Ubuntu having 37% market share, according to one statistic, and Debian running on 31.4% of all public Linux servers.
 You can run either Linux distro without interruption for months while applying patches or updates as needed.

 12. Drivers and Firmware

-As the Debian distro does not contain any proprietary blobs, so there might be some problem with drivers and firmware.
-That means Debian lacks some of the essential proprietary firmware by default, but the users can enable the repository and install it manually like other paid software.
+Because the Debian distro does not come with any proprietary blobs, there might be some difficulties with drivers and firmware.
+This means that Debian is missing some of the key pieces of non-free software by default, but users can opt to enable the repository and install it themselves like they would paid software.